NordVPN is one of the best services around for media-streaming enthusiasts. It’s fast, flexible, and security-audited – but it isn't cheap.

 - Clients for Windows, macOS, Android, iOS, Linux

-In its advanced settings, NordVPN offers a wide range of features, including autoconnection, CyberSec ad and malware protection, invisibility to your local network and both internet and app-specific kill switches to block traffic if your VPN connection goes down.
+In its advanced settings, NordVPN offers a wide range of features, including auto-connection, CyberSec ad and malware protection, invisibility to your local network, split tunnelling to exclude certain applications from the VPN, and both internet and app-specific kill switches to block traffic if your VPN connection goes down.
 You can also set a custom DNS provider and attempt to avoid VPN blocking in places where it’s restricted by using some of NordVPN’s obfuscated servers.

 NordVPN – Performance

-Owned by Panama-based Tefincom, NordVPN has, at the time of testing, 5,721 active servers in countries ranging from the UK, the US and most of the EU to less commonly used locations in Egypt, Vietnam, Taiwan and New Zealand.
-It recently shut down its Russian endpoint servers as its no-logging policy was in violation of Russian legislation.
+At the time of testing it has around 5,500 active servers in 59 countries, from the UK, the US and most of the EU to less commonly used locations in Egypt, Vietnam, Taiwan and New Zealand.
+It shut down its Russian endpoint servers since its no-logging policy became illegal under Russian legislation.